gtopsis/gtopsis/README.md

-### Hi there 👋
+### Hello travelers! 👋

-I am Giorgos Topsis and I am a performance-driven full stack web developer with a focus on the design and implementation of usable and interactive web platforms.
+My name is Giorgos Topsis and I am a performance-driven full stack web developer with a focus on the design and implementation of usable and interactive web platforms.
 Having over one year of work experience and a strong educational background in Information Systems and Human Computer Interaction fields I continuously learning how to develop user-friendly and cutting-edge engineering solutions.
 Skilled in back and front end development as well as familiar with User Experience best methods and principles.

 <!--